almata/SENotebook/README.md

 * __It has to be magic-free__.
 If I have to install gems, dependency managers, clone some repository, go find where to add my content, run more commands...
 I will simply get bored and stop keeping my notebook up to date.
 * __It has to use a really basic technology stack__, so that I do not feel I am even running any software but just creating files the same way I would do otherwise.
 Markdown and (basic) Git seem like a reasonable choice.

 So I decided to create this system myself.
-I call it BlogGit, as it kind of resembles a blogging system and is totally based on Git.
-[Feel free to use it](https://github.com/almata/BlogGit).
+I call it [BlogGit](https://github.com/almata/BlogGit), as it kind of resembles a blogging system and is totally based on Git.
+[Feel free to use it to create your own notebook](https://github.com/almata/BlogGit).

 ## License